Back

 2. On Results Day

-You will be able to check the status of your offers on Results Day by signing in to your UCAS Hub.
+You'll be able to check the status of your offers on Results Day by signing in to your UCAS Hub.

 67666